wTechnoo/Technoo/README.md

 ## About me
-I'm a young developer that programs in C# and C++ and I have 2.5 years of experience in C#/.NET.
+I'm a young developer that codes in C# and C++ and I have 2.5 years of experience in C#/.NET.
 Currently busy developing Android applications using Xamarin.Forms and learning more about C++ and shaders in general.
 Creating new projects almost every month (prototypes inside Unity or doing C# projects).